FusionAuth/fusionauth-example-cloudfront-redirect/README.md

 # fusionauth-example-cloudfront-redirect

-This example documents how to use a AWS CloudFront Function to redirect to country-specific URLs.
+This example documents how to use a AWS CloudFront Function to redirect to country-specific URLs, such as a FusionAuth instance.

 ## Setup